US evacuates Libya embassy over 'real risk' from fighting

 Shortly after the US evacuation began, Internet connections in Tripoli and other cities in western Libya were lost, but a spokesman for the national telecommunications company said this was a breakdown in the service.

-The lack of security in the capital has led to banks and filling stations shutting down, paralysing a city in which power cuts are an increasingly frequent occurrence.
+The lack of security in the capital has led to banks and filling stations closing, paralysing a city in which power cuts are increasingly frequent.

 Water supplies are regularly cut and with a shortage of fuel and gas canisters for domestic use, daily life in Tripoli is particularly hard.

-Scores of people demonstrated on the streets on Friday to protest at worsening living conditions and to call for an end to the violence.
+Scores of people demonstrated on Friday to protest at worsening living conditions and to call for an end to the violence.